wp-plugins/bitcoin-ticker-widget/readme.txt

 * This update in optional.
 It will add BTC China to your list of exchanges.

 = 2.0 =
 * Get the new Coin Ticker.
 This update is mandatory in order to continue using the plugin.

+= 2.1 =
+* Get the new Coin Ticker.
+This update is mandatory in order to continue using the plugin.